electron-webapps/meteor-electron/README.md

   <dt>downloadUrls</dt>
   <dd>URLs from which downloads are served.
 A CDN is recommended, but any HTTP server will do.</dd>
   <dt>downloadUrls.win32<dt>
-  <dd>Copy the output of `grunt-electron-installer` (see [Building and serving an auto-updating Windows app](#building-and-serving-an-auto-updating-windows-app)) to this location.
+  <dd>Copy the output of `grunt-electron-installer` (see <a href="#building-and-serving-an-auto-updating-windows-app">Building and serving an auto-updating Windows app</a>) to this location.
 Do not rename the files.
 If you wish to host the Windows
   installers at versioned URLs for caching or archival reasons, specify this as an object with the following keys.</dd>
   <dt>downloadUrls.win32.releases</dt>
-  <dd>Copy the output of `grunt-electron-installer` (see [Building and serving an auto-updating Windows app](#building-and-serving-an-auto-updating-windows-app)) to this location.
+  <dd>Copy the output of `grunt-electron-installer` (see <a href="#building-and-serving-an-auto-updating-windows-app">Building and serving an auto-updating Windows app</a>) to this location.
 Do not rename the files.</dd>
   <dt>downloadUrls.win32.installer</dt>
   <dd>If you like, you may copy the `Setup.exe` file created by `grunt-electron-installer` to this
   location rather than the "releases" location.
 If the URL contains '{{version}}', it will be